firmread/algo2013/Week7/Homework.md

 3. Try to use ofxXmlSettings to save and load vector positions so that they are persistent when you close and reopen the application. http://www.openframeworks.cc/documentation/ofxXmlSettings/ofxXmlSettings.html

+##References
+Here is the video we watched on creativity http://www.youtube.com/watch?v=weIQIthC3Ks